 Hermione: "You're in all sorts of books!!!"

 Harry: "Nobody knows what happened, so those books are totally inaccurate, you really shouldn't believe everything you read"

-Sure, a valid point.
-But does Harry have to be rude about it?
+Sure, but does Harry have to be rude?
 Also meeting someone you've read about is just cool.
 It doesn't matter if the books are accurate.
-And it always feels like Harry is being rude in these scenes.
-Is it really the best start for an H/Hr dynamic to have Harry shut Hermione's first enthusiastic greeting down?
-I think Hermione's opening lines are adorable.
+And it usually feels like Harry is rude in these scenes.
+Is it the best start to a H/Hr dynamic to have Harry shut Hermione's enthusiastic greeting down?
+Also, I think Hermione's opening lines are adorable.

 General Fan Fiction Comments: